scE2TM improves single-cell embedding interpretability and reveals cellular perturbation signatures: Introduction

 \section{Introduction}

-Advances in single-cell sequencing technologies have revolutionized our ability to interrogate biological systems at unprecedented resolution \cite{kolodziejczyk2015technology,hwang2018single}.
-As an important application of single-cell RNA sequencing (scRNA-seq) data, unsupervised clustering has emerged as a powerful tool for de novo cell-type identification, revealing previously uncharacterized cellular states \cite{tian2021model}.
-Deep learning has garnered significant attention in the single-cell community for its remarkable ability to process sparse, noisy, and high-dimensional single-cell data \cite{ma2022deep}.
-Despite its success, the inherent complexity of multi-layer nonlinear architectures, activation functions, and large parameter spaces often renders deep learning-based models black boxes \cite{rudin2019stop}.
-This lack of model interpretability poses a significant challenge to establishing public trust and verifying accuracy in the fields of molecular biology and biomedicine.
-In response to this challenge, interpretable deep learning has gained prominence in biological data analytics, where the core goal is to develop models capable of generating, interpreting, and presenting their decision-making processes or data insights in a human-understandable manner \cite{klauschen2024toward,lundberg2017unified,tseng2020fourier,tao2022interpretable}.
-In recent years, topic modeling has been successfully applied in the field of bioinformatics \cite{zhao2021learning,li2024mixehr,li2020inferring}, encompassing applications such as single-cell data analysis and electronic health record processing.
-Originally developed for mining textual data \citep{chen2023nonlinear,lu2024self,nguyen2024topic,chen2025supervised}, the appeal of topic modeling lies in its ability to efficiently handle high-dimensional sparse data while providing interpretability by associating input features with latent factors or target outcomes through discovered topics.
-Within single-cell analysis, a series of studies have integrated deep learning-based embedding techniques with topic modeling, leading to the development of various single-cell embedded topic models \citep{zhao2021learning,lynch2022mira,zhang2023unraveling,subedi2023single,chen2024comprehensive,kazwini2024share,fan2024gfetm}.
-For instance, scETM \cite{zhao2021learning} pioneered the adaptation of topic modeling, utilizing interpretable linear decoders to learn highly interpretable gene and topic embeddings.
+Advances in single-cell sequencing technologies have revolutionized our ability to study biological systems with unprecedented resolution \cite{kolodziejczyk2015technology,hwang2018single}.
+A central computational task in analyzing single-cell RNA sequencing (scRNA-seq) data is unsupervised clustering, which enables \textit{de novo} cell-type identification and has revealed previously uncharacterized cellular states \cite{tian2021model}.
+In recent years, deep learning methods have attracted significant attention in the single-cell community due to their remarkable ability to process sparse, noisy, and high-dimensional data \cite{ma2022deep}.
+However, the inherent complexity of multi-layer nonlinear architectures, activation functions, and large parameter spaces often makes these deep learning models difficult to understand and verify \cite{rudin2019stop}.
+This lack of interpretability poses a significant challenge to verifying whether proposed models can capture actual biological mechanisms and to translating computational findings into biological insights.
+Interpretable deep learning has become a promising approach to address challenges in analyzing biological data.
+A model is deemed interpretable when its learned parameters can directly link input features with latent variables or target results \cite{zhao2021learning}, allowing researchers to gain biological insights without needing extensive \textit{post hoc} analyses \cite{klauschen2024toward,tseng2020fourier,tao2022interpretable}.
+Recently, topic modeling has been successfully applied in single-cell genomics \cite{zhao2021learning,swapna2023gtm,fan2024gfetm}.
+Originally developed for mining textual data \cite{chen2023nonlinear,lu2024self,chen2025supervised}, topic modeling’s appeal lies in its ability to efficiently handle high-dimensional sparse data while providing interpretability by associating input features with latent factors or outcomes through discovered topics.
+In the context of single-cell omics analysis, a series of studies have integrated deep learning-based embedding techniques with topic modeling, leading to the development of various single-cell embedded topic models \cite{lynch2022mira,zhang2023unraveling,subedi2023single,chen2024comprehensive,kazwini2024share,fan2024gfetm,zhong2024interpretable}. scETM \cite{zhao2021learning} adapted the embedded topic modeling \cite{dieng2020topic}, utilizing interpretable linear decoders to learn highly interpretable gene and topic embeddings.
 Building upon this, d-scIGM \cite{chen2024comprehensive} enhances the model's capacity to capture latent data signals by employing deeper neural network architectures, thereby better modeling the dependencies between topics and genes.
-Other notable applications include MIRA \citep{lynch2022mira}, which combines topic modeling of cell states with regulatory potential modeling of gene loci, and STAMP \cite{zhong2024interpretable}, which constructs an interpretable spatial perceptual downscaling method based on the prodLDA topic model \citep{srivastava2017autoencoding} to identify biologically relevant low-dimensional spatial topics and associated gene modules.
-While the integration of the topic modeling with the single-cell domain has made promising progress in the interpretable embedding and clustering analysis of single-cell data, several challenges remain for existing single-cell embedded topic models.
+SPRUCE \cite{subedi2023single} combines a topic modeling approach with cell-cell interactions to simulate informational crosstalk between cell-cells while identifying cell types.